simpsonismade24d/binary_trees/README.md

 Requirements
 General

 Allowed editors: vi, vim, emacs
-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line.
 A README.md file, at the root of the folder of the project, is mandatory Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables